 - Concave faceted platforms of the Levallois points are an important hallmark of the Bohunician.

-While the calibrated radiocarbon have a relatively broad range (between 48–40 k.a.
+While the calibrated radiocarbon data from the Moravian Bohunician have a relatively broad range (between 48–40 k.a.
 BP), a TL weighted mean result of 11 artifacts from the Bohunice 2002 excavation yielded a result of 48.2 ±1.9 k.a.
 BP, which corresponds to some the OSL dates (60–40 k.a BP).
 Generally, luminescence dates tend to be older than the radiocarbon results.